-Unrealised gains arising from transactions with equity-accounted associates and joint ventures are eliminated against the investment to the extent of the Group's interest in the investees.
+Unrealised gains arising from transactions with equity-accounted associates is eliminated against the investment to the extent of the Group's interest in the investees.
 Unrealised losses are eliminated in the same way as unrealised gains, but only to the extent that there is no evidence of impairment.